nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ## Usage of GitHub

 Tools like Jira are unecessary.
-GitHub already contain project/product management tools: https://github.com/features/issues
+GitHub already contains project/product management tools: https://github.com/features/issues

 - the #1 source of truth